Joy In My Ears

 Joy in my ears

-A NEW AUDIO-LED THEATRE FESTIVAL COMING SOON
+A FREE NEW AUDIO-LED THEATRE FESTIVAL

 Thank you to the Canada Council for the Arts, Toronto Arts Council, and Ontario Arts council for supporting Common Boots Theatre.
+This project is funded in part by the Government of Canada.

 Saturday March 21st